How to Stop Alcoholism

 I welcome your comments – they are greatly appreciated!

-However, remember what Albert Einstein said…
+But before you say anything, remember what Albert Einstein said…

 “Great spirits have always encountered violent opposition from mediocre minds.
 The mediocre mind is incapable of understanding the man who refuses to bow blindly to conventional prejudices and chooses instead to express his opinions courageously and honestly.”